asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Test Size

 **Small** is the first attribute category.
-I recommend unit tests to be small.
+I recommend that unit tests should be small.
 In fact I prefer using the term **"micro tests"** since it better describes the qualities of valuable unit tests.
 Often people will ask _"how small"_, looking for a specific number.
 I believe micro tests should be around 15 lines or less.
 Much more than that is an indicator of a design problem.
-There's no exact number, but we should always focus on keeping them small.
+There's no exact number, but we should always strive to keep them small.

 Does the object require a lot of complicated setup?
 The callers of that code are going to also need to understand all of that complicated setup.
 I can assure you that they shouldn't need to know that.
+Some developers avoid this by putting complex test setup in the xUnit Test Setup method.
+This unfortunately obscures the test and ignores other heuristics.

 Are there a lot of dependencies / collaborators that need to be setup?
 That's a sign that the object is doing too many things, becoming a *God Object*.
-It's a sign there is an abstraction missing that collects a few of those dependencies into a single object.
+It's a sign that there is an abstraction (or several) missing that collect a few of those dependencies into a single object.

-Some developers avoid this by putting a lot of test setup in the xUnit Test Setup method.
-This unfortunately obscures the test and ignores other heuristics.

 #### Test Scope